Close Menu

 And maybe that restraint is the real story.

-In a world where political news often arrives loud and fast, this development is unfolding slowly deliberately.
+In a world where political news often arrives loud and fast, this development is unfolding slowly and deliberately.
 There is no clear timeline, no guaranteed outcome, and no easy narrative arc.

 What is clear is this: a former president who once ruled by force and rhetoric is now subject to silence, process, and law.